-For many individuals, one of the biggest hardships resulting from a DWI charge, is the loss of driving privilege.
+For many individuals, one of the biggest hardships resulting from a DWI or DUI charge, which can include DRUG INTOXICATION, is the loss of driving privilege.
 The suspension or revocation of a person's license can occur in a variety of different ways; and in many cases, a person may be suspended or revoked for more than one reason at the same time.
-Before describing each of the different types of suspensions, it is important to also understand Missouri's Implied Consent Law.

 Steven F. Groce, Attorney